Ai Kawashima: Career

 Kawashima started her career as an enka singer.
 At around the age of 10, she performed on stage at the Carnegie Hall in New York.
-In 1999, she released her debut single, Juu-roku Koi Gokoro / Anata ni Kataomoi.
+In 1999, she released her debut single, Juu-roku Koi Gokoro / Anata ni Kataomoi (Lit.Sixteen Pure Heart Love / One-Side Love for You).
 However, the enka project was crippled by poor sales and was abandoned entirely within a few months.

 After this initial failure, she began to sing her own songs on the busy street corners in Shibuya, Tokyo with a microphone and a radio cassette player.
 To become famous, she set herself the goal of performing 1,000 times on the street.
 Nobody paid attention to her songs at first, but the crowd gradually grew as she kept performing on streets and she met people who gave her support, culminating her major debut and the 2003 hit single "Asueno tobira" (Door to Tomorrow), which sold more than 900,000 copies.
 She sang the song as the vocalist of the duo I Wish.
 She has been performing solo since the duo broke up in 2005.
 Her second solo single, "12-ko no Kisetsu" (12 Seasons) ranked 10th on the Billboard Hits of the world, Japan.
 Even after her major debut, she kept performing on streets and, in 2005, she accomplished 1,000 street performances, which, according to Kawashima, became the foundation of her music.
 In 2009, she performed at Japan Day at Central Park, New York.